cfwheels/wheels-cli/docs/dependency-management.md

 # Dependency Management Commands

-The CFWheels CLI provides commands to manage CFWheels-specific dependencies and plugins, ensuring compatibility and proper versioning.
+The Wheels CLI provides commands to manage Wheels-specific dependencies and plugins, ensuring compatibility and proper versioning.

 ## Dependencies Command

-Manage CFWheels-specific dependencies and plugins with version control.
+Manage Wheels-specific dependencies and plugins with version control.

 ### Usage